 Treatment for a lazy eye usually involves wearing a patch over the unaffected eye to help improve vision in the affected eye.

-Problems that can occur if a squint is not treated
+Problems a child may have if a squint is not treated

-It's important not to ignore a squint that happens all the time or occurs after 3 months of age.
+It's important not to ignore a squint that happens all the time or develops after 3 months of age.

 It could lead to further problems if left untreated, such as: